UPDATED: November 15, 2016

 While this is hardly the most complete explanation out there, the fact that it starts out with a sales-marketing alignment message shouldn’t be overlooked.
 Keeping that line of communication open and healthy is a key component of sales enablement.
 Not only does it help reps become better informed on the company’s products, customers and overall brand messages, but it also helps ensure that the content generated by marketing is relevant to reps and aligned with their sales conversations.

-While I agree that a universally accepted definition of sales enablement is difficult to nail down, the common threads and components presented above are becoming clearer every day.
-For more on the critical role content and communications play in the process, visit our What We Do page and check out the additional resources below.
+So while we may not have a universally-accepted definition of sales enablement just yet, the common threads and components presented above are becoming clearer every day.
+For details on the critical role sales readiness technology plays in the process, visit our Solutions page and download a free copy of Sales Enablement for Dummies.